iPaper/ipaper.github.io/pages/integration--shop-integration.md

 redirect_from: "/display/DOC/Shop+Integration"
 ---

-Using the Shop module it's possible to let the user add a number of items to the shopping basket in the catalog, after which the contents can be sent to a remote site.
+Using shop configuration it is possible to let the user add a number of items to the shopping basket in the catalog, after which the contents can be sent to a remote site for further processing.
 At this point, the remote site can handle registration, payment, etc.

 ## Setup

-Once the Shop module has been enabled, you can enable integration by checking the "Enable Integration" checkbox under the Shop module settings.
-Once enabled, you will have to provide an export url.
+Once the shop configuration has been enabled, you can enable integration by selecting &ldquo;Integration&rdquo; as the primary checkout option.
+Once enabled, you will have to provide an export URL.
 This is the url to which the shop contents are sent, when the user invokes the shop export function.
-Finally you can choose whether to send the data in the current window, or open it in a new window.
+Finally, you can choose whether to send the data in the current window, or open it in a new window.

-## Export Format
+## Export format

-We include the name, description, price, product ID and amount, as selected in the catalog.
-We also include a reference to the Flipbook that sent the data - this can be useful to determine the origin Flipbook of a shop export.
+We include the name, description, price, product ID, and amount, as selected in the catalog.
+We also include the public-facing URL of the flipbook that sent the data in the payload&mdash;this can be useful to determine the origin flipbook of a shop export.
 Shop variants exported this way will have the same format.
-Sample xml:
+Sample XML:

 ```xml
 <shop flipbookcompleteurl="https://public/url/of/your/flipbook">